kazurayam/unittest-helper/docs/index.md

 Here the files labeled with "--- x" are the temporary output files created by the unit-tests.

-Temporary files located in the project directory make the project dirty.
+Temporary files located in the project directory make the project tree dirty.
 The files scattered in the project directory are difficult to manage.
-If you want to remove them, you have to choose each files and delete them one by one.
+If you want to remove them, you have to choose each files and delete them one by one manually.

-I want to create a dedicated directory where all test classes should write their output into.
+Rather, I want to create a dedicated directory where all test classes should write their output into.
+I would list it in the `.gitignore` file to exclude the temporary files out of the git repository.

 ## Solution

-This project provides a Java class `com.kazurayam.unittest.TestOutputOrganizer`.
+This project provides a Java class [`com.kazurayam.unittest.TestOutputOrganizer`](https://github.com/kazurayam/unittest-helper/blob/develop/lib/src/main/java/com/kazurayam/unittest/TestOutputOrganizer.java).

 The `TestOutputOrganizer` helps your unit tests to save files into a dedicated directory in the Maven/Gradle project.
 Using this class, you can easily prepare a directory into which your unit tests can write files.
 The location of the output directory is resolved via the classpath of the unit-test class.
 The `TestOutputOrganizer` does ot depend on the value returned by `System.getProperty("user.dir")`.